 Always ensure you know exactly what the total fees will be before signing a contract.

 Stamp duty is the main fee involved when buying a home in Ireland.
 It’s the tax on the purchase deed payable by the buyer when the sale is closed.
-The rates and criteria for stamp duty were changed in April 1988 and again in June 2000.
-New houses and apartments with a floor area of less than 125m2 are still exempt from stamp duty.
-However, the duty will usually become payable if a property is let within five years of the date of purchase, which means that, if you purchase a new property as a holiday home with the intention of letting it for the rest of the year, you’ll no longer avoid paying stamp duty.
+The rates and criteria for stamp duty were changed in April 1988 and again in June 2000 until a final, simplified system was introduced in 2010.
+Before the new law, new houses and apartments with a floor area of less than 125m2 were exempt from stamp duty, unless a property was let within five years of the date of purchase.
+This exemption no longer applies.
+First-time buyers exemption and consanguinity relief, which allowed rate reduction for transfers of property to close relatives, have also been abolished in 2010.

 Note that the cost of any fixtures and fittings (e.g. carpets and curtains) included in a purchase is taken into account when determining the stamp duty ‘band’.
 You can, of course, buy the fixtures and fittings separately.